Help us improve your experience.

 Figure 7: WAN Edges - CPU, Memory, and other status icons WAN Edges - CPU, Memory, and other status icons

-Advanced Security information is listed below the device ports with a check mark or an X, indicating whether URL filtering, intrusion detection and prevention (IDP), or AppSecure (for application visibility) is active on this device.
-Here, URL filtering, IDP, and AppSecure are active with the green check mark.
+Advanced Security information is listed below the device ports with a check mark or an X, indicating whether URL filtering, intrusion detection and prevention (IDP), AppSecure (for application visibility), and other security features are active on this device.
+In Figure 8, AppSecure is active with the green check mark.

 Figure 8: Advanced Security Details Advanced Security Details

-Below the port information and security section, you’ll find generalized data for your WAN edge device, including:
+Below the Advanced security section, you’ll find generalized platform-related data for your WAN edge device in the Properties section, including:

 Figure 9: WAN Edge Device Properties WAN Edge Device Properties